bsaragoca01/Sono_Gravity_MICCAI/README.md

     - assets/probe.jpg
     - assets/logo.png
 ```
-The assets **must** be modified to the images intended to be added and saved in the "assets" folder that is created when a Flutter project is initiated.
+he assets **must** be modified to the images intended to be added and saved in the "assets" folder that is created when a Flutter project is initiated.

 ## Step 3: Flutter App

 The main.dart file and the "pages" folder contain the crucial content of the app.
 - main.dart: Contain the App's pages definition with the: 'Home' and 'Prediction'
-- pages: contain the dart files of the three pages with explanatory comments
+- pages: contain the dart files of the two pages with explanatory comments

 The Home page acts as the app's cover and directs users to the Prediction page when a button is pressed.
 On the Prediction page, a WebSocket connection is established between the Flutter app and the server that will perform the predictions.
 Once the connection is established, frames displayed in real time on a Node.js server are transmitted to the app and then forwarded to the prediction server.
-The resulting predictions are then sent back and displayed within the app.
+The resulting predictions are then sent back and displayed in the app.

 Both the servers which are displaying the frames in real-time and predicting them must be introduced in this portion, in the predictions.dart file:
 ```bash